 If you’re worried about the stain spray seeping into your cushions, then you can do this step AFTER removing the cushion covers.
 I prefer to do at least some of the pre-treatment prior to taking off the covers because it’s easier to find the stains when the covers are still on the sofa.

 I personally use spray-n-wash to pre-treat stains.

 Time to unzip all your cushion covers and remove them.
 It’s super simple.

 Just unzip and pull them off.

-If you have the Ikea Ektorp ottoman, to remove the cover from the top, you’ll need to unscrew the feet on the bottom of the cover first.
+For the Ikea Ektorp ottoman (if you have it), you’ll need to unscrew the feet on the bottom of the cover first in order to remove the cover from the top.
 You can wash the cover for the Ektorp sofa frame as well if you want to.
-Just pull it off.
-Nothing to unzip.
+Just pull it off – there’s nothing to unzip.

-I use my regular, old school top-loading washing machine for this job.
-You’ll likely have to wash your covers in batches.
-They will clean up best if your washing machine isn’t overstuffed.
+I use my regular, old-school top-loading washing machine for this job.
+You’ll likely have to wash your covers in batches since they will clean up best if your washing machine isn’t overstuffed.